-Visit our bookstore partner's (WV Northern Community College) Book Order Page.
+Visit WVNCC Book Order Page.
 (You may also access the online Order Form at: http://wvncc.bncollege.com and then choose "Textbooks" from the menu bar.)

-- 1. Under "Step One: Find Your Course" choose the term for which you are purchasing textbooks in the "select term" box, (for classes starting in August 2018, you will need to choose the Fall 2018 term). - 2.
+- 1. Under "Step One: Find Your Course" choose the term for which you are purchasing textbooks in the "select term" box, (for classes starting in August 2019, you will need to choose the Fall 2019 term).
+Make sure to select the term that includes Eastern's name. - 2.
 Under the "select your department" tab, you will need to the select the department for which you are purchasing textbooks.
 Please refer to the 3-letter department abbreviation found on your course registration form. - 3.
 Under the "select course number" tab, select the correct course number.
 Please refer to your course registration form for this information. - 4.
 Under the "select section number" tab, select ALL.
 Eastern uses the same books for all sections of courses. - 5.
 Next, click "Add Course."
 The term, course and section you have specified will appear in the "Step Two: Review Your Courses" box. - 6.
 If you have additional courses for which you are purchasing books, repeat steps 2 6.
-If you are ready to purchase your textbook(s), select "View Textbook List" in the "Step Two: Review Your Courses" box.

-7. You will now see a listing of all needed textbooks for each course you have specified.
+If you are ready to purchase your textbook(s), select "View Textbook List" in the "Step Two: Review Your Courses" box. - 7.
+You will now see a listing of all needed textbooks for each course you have specified.
 Please note that texts will be listed as "required" or "recommended".
 The titles listed as required are those that are definitely needed for your course.
 The recommended titles are suggested as useful supplemental study materials, although not required to be purchased.

 At the bottom of the course-and-book list, the screen now allows you to choose from a series of options.
 If you are ready to purchase your books, click "Add To Cart" and your shopping cart will appear for each book, select whether you wish to purchase a new or used textbook by checking the appropriate boxes beside the textbook titles.
-(For Math Courses, Math Lab is still required, but students can buy just the access code.
+For Math Courses, Math Lab is required.
+Student receive a digital copy of the textbook with the access code.
 A hard copy of the book is optional.

 - 8. Under "Textbooks Change" you may process your order or request updates in course materials, or for only the required course materials.
 Whichever option you choose, you must also check the "I understand the amount I am charged may be different if course materials are changed box." - 9.
 Check-out: Follow the prompts to create an account or check out as a guest.
 If you already have account, please enter your user information to track your orders.
 Click Deliver to Shipping Address & enter your home address (post office boxes are not accepted). - 10.
-Payment Information - a.
-If you are a Financial Aid Student, Enter your Student ID # - b.
-If you are not receiving Financial Aid, enter your payment information to be charged to your personal credit card or payment source.
+Payment Information - If you are a Financial Aid Student, Enter your Student ID # - If you are not receiving Financial Aid, enter your payment information to be charged to your personal credit card or payment source.